Propagation effects of Lorentz violation in gravitational waves: Bounds from LVK (Virgo/KAGRA-including catalogs) data

-For representative LVK sources with $f\sim 100~\mathrm{Hz}$ and distances $L\sim 40$--$500~\mathrm{Mpc}$, this estimate leads to bounds that are consistent with, though typically weaker than, the catalog-level constraint in Eq.~\eqref{eq:k5_numeric_LVK}.
-Importantly, Eq.~\eqref{eq:k5_Deltaphi_bound} directly probes the distinctive birefringent signature of the CPT--odd $d=5$ operator and is closely tied to the regime of validity of the perturbative waveform expansion derived in this work.
+{This phase-consistency estimate is numerically stronger than the catalog-level translation in Eq.~\eqref{eq:k5_numeric_LVK}; however, it should not be interpreted as a direct LVK catalog posterior.} Importantly, Eq.~\eqref{eq:k5_Deltaphi_bound} directly probes the distinctive birefringent signature of the CPT--odd $d=5$ operator and is closely tied to the regime of validity of the perturbative waveform expansion derived in this work.

 Collecting the results, a consistent set of bounds for the isotropic coefficients is